NebulousLabs/Sia/doc/API.md

 default is 288 blocks.
 The current software will break entirely below 20 blocks, though in theory something as low as 6 blocks could be safe.

+'acceptingcontracts' indicates whether the host is accepting new file contracts, file contract revisions, and file contract renewals.
+A host that is not accepting file contracts will still accept download requests and will still submit storage proofs to the network.
+Renters will see that the host is online.

 'numcontracts' is the number of active contracts that the host is engaged in.